The Secret History of Home Economics: Summary

 A speech by feminist activist Robin Morgan at the 1971 American Home Economics Association conference triggered a revolution inside the organization, with members recognizing that they had taught one lifestyle while practicing a different one, and that they had been "perpetuating the patriarchy".
 Home economists began to modernize; authors of textbooks took on topics such as discrimination and inequality; home ec was promoted as vocational education for hotel managers, diet counselors, and fashion designers.
 In 1975, the association elected a Black president.
 It advocated for the metric system.

-Then the Heritage Foundation attacked the American Home Economics Association in a 1980 booklet, claiming that its definition of "family" was too broad and that its teachings endorsed moral relativism; it had endorsed or supported stances that the foundation found problematic, such as gender equity, contraception, and abortion rights.
+The Heritage Foundation attacked the American Home Economics Association in a 1980 booklet, claiming that its definition of family was too broad and that its teachings endorsed moral relativism; it had endorsed or supported stances that the foundation found problematic, such as gender equity, contraception, and abortion rights.
 Next, the field was under fire by the 1983 report, A Nation at Risk, which decried the state of the country's education system.
 The field fought back, with articles arguing that society was a risk from much greater problems, ones that home economics could be used to addressed.
 In 1986, five home economics textbooks were challenged in Smith v.
 Board of School Commissioners of Mobile County with the claim that they taught the tenets of secular humanism.
 Although the initial finding that the textbooks were unconstitutional as promoting a religion (secular humanism) was overturned on appeal, it had a chilling effect on what publishers would permit in textbooks and what teachers would present in the classroom.

 By the 1990s, the American Home Economics Association had less than half the number of members it had in 1980.
 More professionals chose more specific titles, such as family counselors, nutritionists, interior designers, and marketing consultations.
 The Bureau of Labor Statistics no longer included the job title "home economist" in its Occupational Outlook Handbook.
-A 1993 meeting in Scottsdale recommended renaming the field "family and consumer sciences;" the association adopted the new name, but "home economics" continued to be used in many universities and in other countries.
+A 1993 meeting in Scottsdale recommended renaming the field "family and consumer sciences"; the association adopted the new name, but the term "home economics" continued to be used in many universities and in other countries.
 Despite the blows to its status and reputation over the years, more than 27,000 teachers taught family and consumer sciences to 3.5 million public school students in 2010–2012, and more than 38,000 degrees were granted by 786 U.S. universities in 2017–2018.

 Dreilinger concludes with recommendations for reviving the study of home economics: